Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Introduction

 \subsection{The Cauchy problem for parallel light-like spinors}

-Important progress about Lorentzian manifolds with parallel spinors was recently achieved by H.~Baum, Th.~Leistner and A.~Lischewski \cite{baum.leistner.lischewski:16,lischewski:15-preprint,leistner.lischewski:17}, see also~\cite{baum.leistner.lecture.notes:HH} for associated lecture notes.
+Important progress about Lorentzian manifolds with parallel spinors was recently achieved by H.~Baum, T.~Leist\-ner and A.~Li\-schew\-ski \cite{baum.leistner.lischewski:16,lischewski:15-preprint,leistner.lischewski:17}, see also~\cite{baum.leistner.lecture.notes:HH} for associated lecture notes.
 In particular, these authors showed the well-posedness of an associated Cauchy problem which we will now describe in more detail and which will be the main topic of the present article.

 Let again $(\ol N,\bar h)$ be a time- and space-oriented Lorentzian spin manifold, and let $\llangle\,\cdot\,,\,\cdot\,\rrangle$ be the Hermitian product on $\Sigma \ol N$ with split signature.
 The Clifford multiplication on $(\ol N,\bar h)$ will be denoted by $\bullet$.